For some, the increased fertility that accompanies eating a paleolithic diet is awesome, for others, not so awesome.

 There are herbs which some claim act as herbal contraceptives.
 Timothy Taylor suggests in his book The Prehistory of Sex (where he talks extensively about herbal contraception) that the effects of the plants are so wide spread

 “they must have been used in prehistory and possibly throughout our evolutionary emergence”.
 These plants “can bring menstruation to a halt, work hormonally to alleviate PMS and function as contraceptives or abortifacients”.

 I have listed a few herbs below that are frequently found in the literature on herbal contraceptives.

-- Neem An herb which is very popular in India has been shown to kill sperm as well as lemon juice.
+- Neem – An herb which is very popular in India has been shown to kill sperm as effectively as lemon juice.
 It tastes and smells absolutely terrible.
 The seed oil is the part of the plant which is used as a spermicide.
-There isn’t any concrete evidence of its efficacy, at least in English, so far as I can find other than anecdotal evidence from on of the most overpopulated countries on earth.
+I wasn’t able to find any concrete evidence of its efficacy, at least in English.
+Let’s remember that the remedy does originate from one of the most overpopulated countries on earth.
 Go figure.

-- Blue Cohosh and Cottonwood bark are supposed to stimulate uterine contractions within six days.
+- Blue Cohosh stimulates uterine contractions within six days.

-- Black Cohosh and Angelica root can help stimulate menstruation
+- Black Cohosh and Angelica root (dong quai) can help stimulate menstruation by causing uterine contractions.

 - Ginger stimulates circulation to the uterus and aids the other herbs.

 - Visualization techniques help the mind release the pregnancy.